jhrcz/opennebula-tm-gfs2clvm/README.md

 * copy/snapshot/clone of any volume by its ID, useful for persistent OS creation from saved template OS image by using vol://{{VOLID}} as source

+* when ISO file is named .isox and used for as image, lvm is not used, just symlink to the iso file thins enables usecase for installing OS from dvd drive or other media bigger than 640M

 Known drawbacks

 * Still requires selinux in persmissive mode